PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.BinaryResources.md

 ### [System.AppDomain.ResourceResolve event](https://learn.microsoft.com/en-us/dotnet/api/system.appdomain.resourceresolve?view=net-7.0)

+    public event ResolveEventHandler?
+ResourceResolve;

+    public delegate System.Reflection.Assembly?
+ResolveEventHandler(object? sender, ResolveEventArgs args);

+        - returns the assembly that resolves the type, assembly, or resource; or null if the assembly cannot be resolved.

+    ResolveEventArgs

+        - properties
+            - public string Name { get; }
+            - public System.Reflection.Assembly?
+RequestingAssembly { get; }

-Occurs when the resolution of a resource fails because the resource is not a valid linked or embedded resource in the assembly.
+- Occurs when the resolution of a resource fails because the resource is not a valid linked or embedded resource in the assembly.

-The ResolveEventHandler for this event can attempt to locate the assembly containing the resource and return it.
+- The ResolveEventHandler for this event can attempt to locate the assembly containing the resource and return it.